Submitting service requests

 Remedy with Smart IT is integrated with BMC Service Request Management, which provides an online service catalog from which employees can view and request services that are available to them.
 The IT department and other business departments within a company can define offered services, publish those services in the service catalog, and automate the fulfillment of those services for their users.
 A service request (or request) is the service offering that is generated from a service request definition (SRD).
 End users can submit and view their requests through BMC Digital Workplace, the Request Entry console in BMC Service Request Management, or through a custom portal developed for the purpose of submitting and managing requests.

-This topic describes how service agents can work with service requests in Remedy with Smart IT and includes the following information:
+This topic describes how service agents can work with service requests in Remedy with Smart IT.

 Available SRDs depend upon the services defined in the service catalog and (if enabled by the SRM Administrator) entitlement rules that determine which services customers are allowed to see based on criteria such as the company or groups to which the customer belongs.
 The administrator can also define rules to determine which individuals or groups can submit requests on behalf of others.
 For example, managers might be able to submit requests to grant computer access on behalf of their employees.